-In September Eloise Butler maintained an exhibit of the Wild Garden at the Minnesota State Fair, in the Horticulture building as she had since 1910.
+In September Eloise Butler maintained an exhibit about the Wild Garden at the Minnesota State Fair, in the Horticulture building as she had since 1910.

 On September 9th she reported clearing out the Hermit’s Cave and on the 22nd and 26th reported planting hepatica, maidenhair and wild ginger, asters, Liatris, stiff coreopsis, and downy gentian there.
 She went back again in October with more plants.

-The hermit was known as “Old Andrew” and the “cave-like shelter” is where he supposedly lived.
+The hermit was known as “Old Andrew” and the “cave-like shelter” is where he supposedly had lived.
 Eloise would sometimes hear ghostly wood chopping sounds from that area.
-The area of this cave, north and west of the original Garden area, was added to the Garden in 1912 - and would today be generally in the direction toward Wirth Parkway.
+The area of this cave, north and west of the original Garden area, was added to the Garden in 1912 - and would today be just outside the west boundary fence.
 This addition added a number of acres to the official Wild Botanic Garden.
-At the time it was viewed as about 20 acres, but it was not fenced so the boundary of the Garden was somewhat variable until the time of the first fence in 1924 but the fence only surrounded what Eloise considered to be the most precious parts of the area and those most subject to vandalism.
+At the time it was viewed as about 20 acres, but only the original 3 acres were fenced so the boundary of the Garden was somewhat variable until the time of the 1924 fence but that 1924 fence only surrounded what Eloise considered to be the most precious parts of the area and those most subject to vandalism.

-On Oct.
-10 she notes conducting a wedding party through the Garden (the Ellisons).
+On October 10 she noted conducting a wedding party through the Garden (the Ellisons).
 The weather in October was so nice that Eloise mentioned it in her log on October 28: “Beautiful warm weather all through the month.
 Cut out prickly ask and sumach (sic) for several days.”
 She did not believe in using chemicals for treatment and thus it was manual labor.
 Her policy of letting everything grow without interference had its limits when pesky plants would tend to crowd out more desirables.

 She was able to work until November 13.
 Her last entry for 1912 is on November 13 when she planted specimens received from Mr. Chase of Boulder Colorado: